FaritSharafutdinov/Cryptify/README.md

-# Criptify - BTC Price Prediction Application
+# Cryptify - BTC Price Prediction Application

-A web application for BTC price prediction with a 3-hour horizon, built with Docker containerization.
+A web application for BTC price prediction with multiple time horizons and ML models, built with Docker containerization.

 ## Architecture